-To use machine learning models inference, Databricks recommends that you use MLflow.
-You can use MLflow to deploy models for batch or streaming inference applications, or to set up a REST endpoint to serve the model.
+Databricks recommends that you use MLflow to deploy machine learning models.
+You can use MLflow to deploy models for batch or streaming inference or to set up a REST endpoint to serve the model.

 For streaming applications, use the Apache Spark Structured Streaming API.
 The Structured Streaming API is similar to that for batch operations.
 You can use the automatically generated notebook mentioned in the previous section as a template and modify it to use streaming instead of batch.
 See the Apache Spark MLlib pipelines and Structured Streaming example.

 For information about and examples of deep learning model inference on Databricks, see the following articles:

 For scalable model inference with MLlib and XGBoost4J models, use the native

 transform methods to perform inference directly on Spark DataFrames.
 The MLlib example notebooks include inference steps.

 When you use the MLflow APIs to run inference on Spark DataFrames, you can load the model as a Spark UDF and apply it at scale using distributed computing.

 You can customize your model to add pre-processing or post-processing and to optimize computational performance for large models.
 A good option for customizing models is the MLflow pyfunc API, which allows you to wrap a model with custom logic.